Sator (film)

 Sator is a 2019 American supernatural horror film written and directed by Jordan Graham and starring Michael Daniel, Rachel Johnson, Aurora Lowe, Gabriel Nicholson and June Peterson.

-1091 Pictures announced that the film would be released digitally and on video on demand on February 9, 2021 (platforms included Amazon, iTunes/AppleTV, Google Play and Microsoft).
+1091 Pictures announced that the film would be released digitally and on video on demand on February 9, 2021 (platforms included Amazon, iTunes/Apple TV, Google Play and Microsoft).

 Plot

-Nani, who suffers from dementia, believes a supernatural entity called Sator speaks to her in her mind and compels her to make automatic writings.
-Her daughter mysteriously vanishes.
-Nani’s grandson Adam withdraws to a remote cabin to search for Sator, by exploring the surrounding woods with his dog and a hunting rifle, and by reviewing footage from a deercam installed near the cabin.
-Adam's sister Deborah tries to manage the family, Adam’s brother Pete has a mental breakdown while with a friend named Evie, who loses her memory of the brothers following an accident.
+Nani, who suffers from dementia, believes a supernatural entity called Sator speaks to her and compels her to record its wisdom in automatic writing.
+Her daughter mysteriously vanishes on the day Nani's husband dies.
+Nani’s grandson Adam, who also admits to hearing voices, lives in his dead grandfather's isolated cabin and searches for Sator.
+By day he explores the surrounding woods with his dog, and at night he reviews footage from a deercam installed near the cabin.
+Adam's sister Deborah tries to manage the family's affairs from afar, while his brother Pete occasionally visits and reflects with the mostly silent Adam on their strange experiences.